willschneider15/GPTBlogs/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-The aim is to create toolings that assist people get their blogs done with the help of AI.
+The aim is to create toolings that assist people get their blogs done with the help of GPT3(Generative Pre-trained Transformer 3).

+At First, you will need to type the input of-
+what the article is about.
+Then you can select the "Title" that catch your attention.
+After which, you can select from dropdown to generate the outline.

 ## Getting Started